danielba777/ChatGenius/README.md

 Credit Card Number: *4242 4242 4242 4242*

-Choose any secret and date (in the future)
+Choose any name, secret key and date (in the future)

 # Usage